Continuous dependence on the coefficients for a class of non-autonomous evolutionary equations

 The main result now states that if the sequence of the commutator of the $\s M_n$'s with time-differentiation is a bounded sequence of bounded linear operators\footnote{If $\s M_n$ is given by multiplicaton by some function $\kappa_n$ depending on both the temporal and spatial variables, the commutator with time-differentiation is given by the operator of multiplying with the derivative of $\kappa_n$ with respect to time.
 Thus, the boundedness of the sequence of commutators under consideration is warranted if, for instance, $(\kappa_n)_n$ is a $C^1$-bounded sequence considered as the sequence of mappings We also refer to Section \ref{sec:mixed} for more specific examples.} and if the resolvent of $\s A$ satisfies a certain compactness condition, we have $u_n\rightharpoonup u$, i.e., $(u_n)_n$ weakly converges to $u$, where $u$ satisfies

 It should be noted that the operator $\s A$ may only be skew-selfadjoint.
-In particular, the equations under consideration may not have maximal regularity and, also, $\s A$ cannot be considered as stemming from a suitable accretive form.
-Moreover, the freedom in the choice of the sequence $(\s M_n)_n$ also allows for the treatment of differential-algebraic equations, which have applications in control theory, \cite{PicTroWau2012b,PicTroWau2012}.
+In particular, the equations under consideration may not have maximal regularity.
+Moreover, the freedom in the choice of the sequence $(\s M_n)_n$ also allows for the treatment of differential-algebraic equations, which have applications in Control Theory, \cite{PicTroWau2012b,PicTroWau2012}.
 Since we only assume convergence in the weak operator topology for the operator sequence, the result particularly applies to norm-convergent sequences or sequences converging in the strong operator topology (see also Section \ref{sec:ex}).
 However, for the latter two cases the results are certainly not optimal.
 For the case of convergence in the weak operator topology, we give two examples (Examples \ref{Ex: Count} and \ref{ex:com}) that the assumptions in our main theorem cannot be dropped.

 In order to proceed in equation \eqref{eq:n_eq} to the limit as $n\to\infty$, the main difficulty to overcome is to find conditions such that $(\s M_nu_n)_n$ converges to the product of the limits.
 This is where a compactness condition for the resolvent of $\s A$ comes into play.
 With this it is then possible to apply the compact embedding theorem of Aubin-Lions (see Theorem \ref{thm:Aubin-Lions} below) in order to gain a slightly better convergence of (a subsequence of) the $u_n$'s.